medcomdk/MedCom-FHIR-Communication/docs/index.md

 - The use of Reliable Messaging functionality when shipping MedCom FHIR Messages **SHALL** follow the VANS ENVELOPE specification outlined in
   - [VANS ENVELOPE specification (Danish)](https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20VANSEnvelope/Dokumentation/Den%20gode%20VANSEnvelope.pdf)

-The details on how to setup Reliable Messaging using VANSEnvelope [here](/assets/documents/Reliable_Messaging-VANSEnvelope.md)
+The details on how to setup Reliable Messaging using VANSEnvelope can be found [here](/assets/documents/Reliable_Messaging-VANSEnvelope.md)

 ---